AndromedaOMA/Neural_Networks---Laboratories/README.md

 1. Clone the current repositoy!
 Now you have the project avalable on your local server!</br>
  Type command: ```git clone git@github.com:AndromedaOMA/Neural_Networks---Laboratories.git```
-2. Select and open the chosen project through PyCharm IDE.
+2. Select, open and run the chosen project through PyCharm IDE or the preferred IDE.
 3. Have fun!

 ---